Shubham-kant/Shubham-kant/README.md

  🌱 I’m currently learning React

-  You can see my latest blog on Static variables in react - https://dev.to/shubhamkant_/why-we-need-state-variables-in-react-4lb1
+  You can see my latest blog on "Static variables" in react - https://dev.to/shubhamkant_/why-we-need-state-variables-in-react-4lb1

+  Explore more about me at - https://shubham-kant.github.io/

  ![](https://komarev.com/ghpvc/?username=Shubham-kant&color=green)

 <!--